Sharp to miss March 29 deadline for Qualcomm investment

-TOKYO Sharp Corp (6753.T) said it will miss a March 29 deadline to receive the second half of a $120 million (79 million pounds) investment from Qualcomm Inc (QCOM.O) after it failed to complete a plan to begin fabricating power-saving screens the two companies are jointly developing.
+TOKYO Sharp Corp said it will miss a March 29 deadline to receive the second half of a $120 million investment from Qualcomm Inc after it failed to complete a plan to begin fabricating power-saving screens the two companies are jointly developing.

-Qualcomm, which paid half the $120 million (79 million pounds) in December, set conditions for the remainder that included having completed the specifications for the smartphone and tablet PC screens and preparations for their production.
+Qualcomm, which paid half the $120 million in December, set conditions for the remainder that included having completed the specifications for the smartphone and tablet PC screens and preparations for their production.

 San Diego-based chip maker Qualcomm also said Sharp would have to make an operating profit in the second half of its business year and have at least 100 billion yen ($1.05 billion) of net assets.